 The Grant Management tool in Virtuous provides an easily access way to track grant applications, store documents and materials, manage tasks, and track follow-ups to granting organizations.

-To get started, navigate to the Grant Management page from the left-side navigation menu.
 Look for the Actions button in the upper right, click, and select "Create a Grant" to bring up the New Grant dialog box.

 In the New Grant Dialog box, enter as much information as possible about the new grant.